BA/BSc (Hons) Music and Sound DesignSouthwark Campus

 - Specialist staff with great industry contacts.

-- Ranked 1st in UK for Teaching Quality in Music (Sunday Times League Table 2020).
+- Ranked 4th in UK and 1st in London for Teaching Quality in Music (Sunday Times Good University Guide 2021).

-- Flexible routes allow specialisation: Take the BA (Hons) route for a creative sound design or BSc (Hons) for specialisation in technical development BSc.
+- Flexible routes allow specialisation: Take the BA (Hons) route for creative sound design or the BSc (Hons) route for specialisation in technical development towards audio engineering.

 - Work collaboratively with industry partners and related LSBU creative courses.

-This course prepares you to become a flexible specialist within the dynamic environment of the creative industries.
-You’ll graduate with an industry-relevant portfolio of work that highlights your expertise, providing you with a competitive advantage in the world of work.
+This course prepares you to work as a music and sound design specialist within the dynamic environment of the creative industries.
+You’ll graduate with a portfolio of work that highlights your expertise, providing you with a competitive advantage in the world of work.

-Your practical work will be supported by a dedicated teaching team with extensive experience across a range disciplines in music and sound production, and you’ll have access to cutting-edge studio facilities, editing suites and sound recording equipment.
+Your practical work will be supported by a dedicated teaching team with extensive experience across a range disciplines in music and sound production and you’ll have access to cutting-edge studio facilities, editing suites and sound recording equipment.
 Read more about our Elephant Studios facilities here.
+The main software used on the course include:

 Methods of assessment for course overall: 100% coursework.